le717/codetri-webhook/README.md

 1. Ensure the [`virtualenv`](https://pypi.org/project/virtualenv/) Python package is installed
 1. Run `. ./install.sh` to create the app virtualenv and install the app.

-6. Run `chmod u+x ./run-supervisord.sh && chmod u+x ./run-app.sh`
+1. Run `chmod u+x ./run-supervisord.sh && chmod u+x ./run-app.sh`
-7. Run `./run-supervisord.sh` to start the service
+1. Run `./run-supervisord.sh` to start the service
+    - The app will bind on `http://127.0.0.1:5000`
+    - To change the port, change the the HTTP bind port secret value

 ## License